i8degrees/redstone-university/src/Part-I--Foundations/03_Decoders-and-Displays/draft.md

 This was a massive milestone.
 You didn't just build a circuit; you engineered a complete system.
 By breaking a complex problem down into distinct, logical stages, you built something complex in a way that was manageable, testable, and understandable.
 You have now mastered the concepts of binary-to-decimal decoding and using a hardware ROM to drive an output, two fundamental building blocks of digital electronics.

 > ### Explore More: The Gate Museum
-> In the world download provided for the course, you will find a section labeled "Gate Museum" which showcases these and many other community-tested compact designs for each logic gate.
+> In the world download for this course, you will find a section labeled "Gate Museum" which showcases these and many other community-tested compact designs for each logic gate.
 I encourage you to explore, build, and test them to expand your engineering toolkit.

 **What’s Next?**
 You have successfully completed Part I of this course.
 You can now take a binary input and display it as a number humans can read.
 But what happens when we try to do math?
 In the next module, you’ll discover a critical flaw in our simple translator when we try to count past `9`.
 You’ll learn about the hexadecimal system and how our modular design makes upgrading our system a breeze.